halilbahar/broadcast-app/README.md

 ```

 ## Docker
-You can also use it for docker-compose:
+You can also use it for docker.
+Build the app:
 ```
-docker-compose up -d --build
+docker build -t broadcast-app:latest app/
 ```